a-bunting/rednova-backend/README.md

 ## Tech Usage

 StellarNova is a Express, MySQL, Angular and Node creation.
-It has a customfront end (<a href="https://github.com/Bogomip/rednova/tree/main/rednova">repo</a>) and backend (current repo).
+It has a custom front end (<a href="https://github.com/Bogomip/rednova/tree/main/rednova">repo</a>) and backend (current repo).

 This node/express backend has a pooled connection to the mysql database to create a fast and efficient database connection and keep the frontend moving as fast as possible for the player.

 ## To Do List

-This the main game todo list and a more updated version is listed on the <a href="https://github.com/Bogomip/rednova/tree/main/rednova">front end site</a>.
+This is the main game todo list and a more updated version is listed on the <a href="https://github.com/Bogomip/rednova/tree/main/rednova">front end site</a>.
 To view the main itemised todo list, head on over to my <a href="https://trello.com/b/ld1f6gOQ/rednova">Trello page</a> for this project.
 The general implementation phases are:

 - [x] Phase 1 - Movement and Universe Creation
 - [x] Phase 2 - Planets